What is a midwife?

 If any issues arise prior to labor, we have an excellent collaborative relationship with the Maternal Fetal Medicine high-risk faculty practice at Mount Sinai West and consult with them.

-If a complication arises during labor the on-call attendings at Mount Sinai West are our back ups.
+If a complication arises during labor the on-call OB attendings at Mount Sinai West are our back ups.
 We consult and can collaboratively manage care with them as needed, or transfer care to them in the event a cesarean section is necessary.
-If your care is transferred to an OB during your labor, your midwife will stay with you in a support role throughout your labor and birth.
+If your care is transferred to an OB during your labor, your midwife will stay with you in a support role throughout your labor, birth and early postpartum/breastfeeding period.

 That all sounds great, but I want the option of getting an epidural during labor!